 Merger Arbitrage, also known as risk arbitrage, is an event-driven investment strategy that aims to exploit uncertainties that exist between the period when the M&A is announced and when it is successfully completed.
-The strategy typically involves buying and selling stocks of two merging companies to create riskfree profit.
+This strategy, mainly undertaken by hedge funds, involves buying and selling stocks of two merging companies to create riskfree profit.

 It mainly takes two forms:

 - Pure Arbitrage: It involves buying the target and shorting the acquirer to make the difference between the acquisition price and the market price of the target.

-- Speculative Merger Arbitrage: It involves buying the target in speculation that the prices will go higher after the completion of the deal with no certain information or evidence that the deal will ever materialize.
+- Speculative Arbitrage: It involves buying the target in speculation that the prices will go higher after the completion of the deal with no certain information or evidence that the deal will ever materialize.

 Merger Arbitrage Formula

 So the above three components decide the profit potential of a merger arbitrage:

 To analyse the probability of a deal break, the arbitrageur must study a number of factors including the risks associated with the votes of the shareholders, the finance available to companies, the probability of competing bids, the probability of some event disrupting the deal with a bid for the acquirer, and the existing trends in the industry.

 However, with the increasing level of connectivity of the economies across the globe, the most challenging task is to successfully sail through the review processes of the regulatory authorities in jurisdictions throughout the world.